Types of Breast Cancer

 6. Cribriform Carcinoma

 Cribriform cancer is where the cells of your breast cancer have a pattern of holes that look like Swiss cheese, according to BreastCancer.org.
 Working like nest-like formations, the cancer cells attack your breast’s connective tissues between your lobules and ducts.
 Cribriform tends to be a low-grade cancer where the cells act and appear like regular healthy breast cells.
 Some parts of the tumor could be considered cribriform in around 5% to 6% of invasive breast cancers.

 Cancer Care Centers of Brevard Provides Leading Edge Breast Cancer Treatment

 Understanding the type of breast cancer you have is just one part of the diagnosis that helps the breast cancer specialist develop the best treatment program possible.
 They'll also test for the presence of hormone receptors and will eventually determine the grade and stage the cancer, typically after surgery.
-Your Cancer Care Centers of Brevard oncologist will explain the type of breast cancer and other important information so you can discuss the best cancer treatment plan for you.
+If you are newly diagnosed with breast cancer, the oncologists at the Cancer Care Centers of Brevard will explain the type of breast cancer you have and other important information so you can discuss the best cancer treatment plan for you.